hankfanchiu/rails-lite/README.md

 #save
 ```

-In addition, inheriting from Model Base grants the `#where` method, from the Searchable module, to dynamically query from the SQL RDBMS.
+In addition, inheriting from Model Base grants the `#where` method from the Searchable module, to dynamically query from the SQL RDBMS.

 The Associatable module is extended as well, to provide the three standard methods for model associations: